Code-Institute-Submissions/Musical-Dublin/README.md

 # Musical Dublin
-This site is intended as a go to site for both Irish people living in or visiting Dublin or tourists to get a comprehensive list of musical venues, education facilities and music shops in the city.
+This site is intended as a source for music fans to get a comprehensive list of musical venues, education facilities and music shops in the
+Irish capital.
+It is intended also to let users know of upcoming events in the city.

+# User Stories
+As a first time user of the site, I want to:
+1. Find a list of music venues, education facilities and shops in the Dublin area.
+2. Find the addresses of these businesses as well as find their locations on a Google map.
+3. Find out about upcoming events in the city.